Table of Contents

 I think the 12″ size is best.
 It’s heavier than the smaller size and doesn’t move around as easily while you practice.
 You can also place it on your snare drum so you can get the snare sound while you play.

-Here’s an affiliate link for the practice pad.
-If you choose to buy through the links on this page, it’s an easy and great way to support this blog.
+I’m using affiliate links in this article.
+If you choose to buy through me, it’s a convenient way to get your drumming products and an easy way to support this blog.
 Thank you🤙

 If you’re looking for a solid beginner snare drum, here’s my recommendation too!